 Penalties for Strong Arm Robbery in Florida

-The crime of strong-arm robbery is charged as a second degree felony which is punishable by up to fifteen (15) years in Florida State Prison.
+Strong-arm robbery is charged as a second-degree felony which is punishable by up to fifteen (15) years in Florida State Prison.

 Common Examples of Strong Arm Robbery Accusations